christopherkeller/resume/README.md

 If you don't want to do your own fonts, you don't need xelatex as the processor.

-* index.tex handles the document formatting
+* index.tex handles the document formatting and organization
-*main.tex contains the actual content
+* main.tex contains the actual content

 Job specific resume?
 Branch!